Review and road test of the Alfa Romeo Giulietta 2.0 JTDM-2

 FORCE AND STYLE

-With its 2.0-litre JTDM-2 diesel models, does Alfa Romeo offer Giuliettas that appeal to head and heart in equal measures?
+With its 2.0-litre JTDM-2 diesel model, does Alfa Romeo offer a Giuliettas that appeals to head and heart in equal measure?
 Jonathan Crouch looks at what's on offer.

 Ten Second Review of the Alfa Romeo Giulietta 2.0 JTDM-2

-Those of you in the know will realise that Alfa Romeo has been building some fantastic diesel engines in recent years and the 2.0-litre JTDM-2 units fitted to this improved Giulietta are a case in point.
-Choose 150 or 175bhp outputs and you'll get decent economy, low emissions and there's no need to compromise on the style statement.
+Those of you in the know will realise that Alfa Romeo has been building some fantastic diesel engines in recent years and the 2.0-litre JTDM-2 unit fitted to this improved Giulietta is a case in point.
+It has a 170hp output and you'll get decent economy, low emissions and there's no need to compromise on the style statement.

 There are some car makers who unerringly get their products right, straight off the bat.
 Unfortunately Alfa Romeo isn't one of them.
-It normally takes about a year for Alfa to flesh out a new car model range and to fine tune the build process.
+It normally takes several years for Alfa to flesh out a new car model range and to fine tune the build process.
 The Giulietta has been with us since early 2010 and in that time, it's established itself as a car that can stand toe to toe with the Volkswagen Golf, even bettering the mighty German in several key regards.

-One area where Alfa Romeo can certainly leverage an advantage over Volkswagen is in diesel engine technology and the Giulietta line up now includes two impressive 2.0-litre JTDM-2 powerplants.
-Customers can choose from either 150 or 175bhp versions and both units show the Giulietta off in a distinctly favourable light.
-With diesel sales accounting for an ever bigger share in this fierce market sector, Alfa looks as if it's in the box seats.
+One area where Alfa Romeo can certainly leverage an advantage over Volkswagen is in diesel engine technology and the Giulietta line up includes an impressive 2.0-litre JTDM-2 powerplant.

-The majority of UK Giulietta sales are accounted for by the 120bhp 1.6-litre JTDM-2 diesel, but it's the larger 2.0-litre unit we look at here, developing 150bhp with manual transmission or 175bhp with the TCT auto.
-The 150bhp unit comes with a hefty 380Nm of torque and that helps it to a 130mph top end with the sprint to 62mph detaining you for a mere 8.8 seconds.
-Go for the 175bhp unit and you'll knock another second off the sprint time and top out at 135mph.
-The torque figure of the 175bhp engine is lower at 350Nm, so it's the 150bhp engine that feels more muscular when pulling out of a junction.
+The majority of UK Giulietta sales are accounted for by the 120bhp 1.6-litre JTDM-2 diesel, but it's the larger 2.0-litre unit we look at here, developing 170bhp with the TCT auto 'box you have to have.
+62mph from rest takes under 8s and you'll top out at 135mph.
+The torque figure of the engine is 350Nm - fairly low for a 2.0-litre diesel.

 Design and Build